 -In 6th grade, North Middle School dedicates two periods of instruction to English/Language Arts/Reading while South Middle School has one period of English/Languages Arts and "a daily flex period in which different areas of study are emphasized based upon team needs."

--South Middle School currently places students into a small advisory groups which meet every other week throughout the year.
+-South Middle School currently places students into small advisory groups which meet every other week throughout the year.

 For more specific program information, see:

--The middle school and high school websites and this FAQ are informative and contain the information needed to make an optional zone decision;
+-The middle school and high school websites and this FAQ are informative and contain the information needed to make an Optional Zone decision;